 Then add the water.
 Measure out the oil in a 1/4 cup measuring cup and pour it in.
 Measure out the molasses in the same measuring cup and pour it in (keeps the molasses from sticking to the cup).

 Add the raisins and sunnies and combine everything well.
 The dough will be pretty wet, but it will firm up over time.

-Cover the bowl with a towel or plate, not sealing it, but allowing air to get in and be part of the natural fermentation.
+Cover the bowl with a towel, not sealing it, but allowing air to get in and be part of the natural fermentation.
 Leave covered on the counter for 12-24 hours.

 2-3 hours ahead of time